 National Association for Family Child Care (NAFCC)

 The focus of NAFCC is to provide technical assistance to family child care associations.
-This assistance is provided through developing leadership and professionalism, addressing issues of diversity, and by promoting quality and professionalism through NAFCC's Family Child Care Accreditation.
-NAFCC also administers an accrediation for family and group family child care programs.
+This assistance is provided through developing leadership and professionalism, addressing issues of diversity, and by promoting quality and professionalism through NAFCC's Family Child Care Accreditation NAFCC also administers an accreditation for family and group family child care programs.

-NAMC addresses the needs of mothers through a network of programs that: offer information and support; break the isolation of motherhood; advance maternal health and well-being; recognize the importance of mothers to society, valuing both their paid & unpaid work; and become caring communities for mothers and families.
+Mom-mentum addresses the needs of mothers through a network of programs that: offer information and support; break the isolation of motherhood; advance maternal health and well-being; recognize the importance of mothers to society, valuing both their paid and unpaid work; and become caring communities for mothers and families.

 Zero to Three

 A national non-profit charitable organization whose aim is to strengthen and support families, practitioners and communities and to promote the healthy development of babies and toddlers by advancing public knowledge, communicating research and best practices to a wide variety of audiences and providing training, technical assistance and leadership development.
 It is the nation’s leading resource on the first three years of life.

 Professional Development & Scholarship Resources

 Educational Incentive Program

 The Educational Incentive Program (EIP) is a scholarship program designed to assist child care providers obtain the training and education they need to provide quality care to children.
 Child care providers must be caring for children in a facility regulated by the New York State Office of Children and Family Services or the New York City Department of Health and meet eligibility guidelines.

 Video conference trainings are funded by the New York State Office of Children and Family Services.
 They are produced by the SUNY Early Childhood Education and Training Program and are conducted in English at various sites.